SiaFoundation/siad/SECURITY.md

 the rules outlined in this policy.

 ### Rewards
-Nebulous has no formal reward policy and researchers should not expect a reward for discovering a vulnerability.
-Nebulous is nonetheless grateful for all legitimate discoveries of vulnerabilities, and is happy to acknowledge the vulnerability and the researchers after a fix has been widely deployed.
+The Sia Foundation has no formal reward policy and researchers should not expect a reward for discovering a vulnerability.
+The Sia Foundation is nonetheless grateful for all legitimate discoveries of vulnerabilities, and is happy to acknowledge the vulnerability and the researchers after a fix has been widely deployed.

 ### Official Communication Channel